 Confidential reporting options provide students with the ability to confidentially report and discuss an instance of sexual violence without their information being shared with others.
-Please note confidential reporting limits the institution's ability to respond to incidents.
+Confidential reporters at MACU are The Scraper Counseling Center employees and interns, the Campus Pastor, and the University Chaplain.
+Please note that confidential reporting limits the institution's ability to respond to incidents.